 - Associated maceration between the toes

-- A secondary bacterial infection, wherein the bacteria infects open sores caused by an initial fungal infection.
+- A secondary bacterial infection, wherein the bacteria infect open sores caused by an initial fungal infection

 Both of these conditions can lead to a serious skin infection called cellulitis.